How to Ask for Work Accommodations If You Are Injured

 Some Tips Before Asking for Accommodations at Work

+If you are thinking about how to ask for work accommodations if you are injured, there are a few factors to consider.
 Before you start asking your employer for accommodations, there are steps you can take to ensure a smooth and easy process.
 These include:

 - Make sure to get written doctors notes outlining all of your injuries and the specific restrictions you need at work.